Wheelchair design and engineering

 What the future holds

-Other researchers - in Australia, China and England - are also reviewing the principles of robotics and applying them to wheelchairs.
-One idea in development is a sensor that enables a wheelchair to automatically avoid obstacles in its path.
+Designers have many ideas, but whether they will come to market is not clear.
+Some ideas for future chairs include four-wheel drive, remote control operation, gyroscopic sensors to maintain balance, and a sensor that enables a wheelchair to automatically avoid obstacles in its path.
 Another proposal is a wireless navigation system that plans a wheelchair’s route.

-Related: Wheelchairs and the
+Related: Wheelchairs and the ADA law/p>

 Image from http://www.flickr.com/photos/32099449@N00/2275518435